zaffron/fedora-dotfiles/README.md

-# Zaffron (Dotfiles) - "I use Arch, BTW!
-LOL"
+# Zaffron (Fedora - Dotfiles) - "Copy from my arch dotfiles, truncated down to bare bones"

-##### This is configuration for setting up my arch OS with proper config files on the go
+##### This is configuration for setting up my fedor OS with proper config files on the go

 ## How to setup